 What struck me as extraordinary among these people was several children about ten years of age, whose hair was perfectly gray, and who thus resembled aged persons; those I saw were all girls.
 These people in general have not such strong coarse hair as other natives of North America; they have it much finer, rather inclining to a dark brown, and I observed some whose hair was almost fair.
 I saw one Big Belly with yellow hair; which I believe could scarcely proceed from any connection with the whites from our quarter, as it is not more than 30 years since they first saw any of us, and this man was at least 40 years old.
-57 Their eyes are not of that jet black which is common to other Indians, but, like their hair, inclined to a dark brown; some few are dark gray.
+Their eyes are not of that jet black which is common to other Indians, but, like their hair, inclined to a dark brown; some few are dark gray.
 They are in general tall, stout, wellbuilt men.
-The men wear their hair long, twisted into small quaittes,58 hanging down to the rump; some of them have it of enormous length, trailing upon the ground; they seldom tie it, but allow the numerous small quaittes to flow in a more graceful manner upon their backs; they always daub it with white and red earth.
-The women wear their hair short, allowing it to grow no longer than to cover the ears and neck.
-They never tie it, nor make use of any ornament for the head, except sometimes daubing it with red earth.
-They seem to be a very lascivious set of people.
-The men make no scruple in offering their wives to strangers without solicitation, and are offended if their favors are not accepted, unless convinced that there is some good reason for your refusal, and that it is not out of contempt.
-They expect payment for their complaisance, but a mere trifle will satisfy them-even one single coat button.
-Notwithstanding this courteous behavior to strangers, they are not entirely free from jealousies among themselves, which sometimes cause quarrels and even bloodshed. woman is generally sacrificed in an affair of this nature.
+The men wear their hair long, twisted into small quaittes,58 hanging down to the rump; some of them

-57 Henry may be correct in thus stating the time when the Indians first knew British traders; but they had been acquainted with the French from the date of Verendrye's visit, in December, 1738, about 68 years before 1806.
+Henry may be correct in thus stating the time when the Indians first knew British traders; but they had been acquainted with the French from the date of Verendrye's visit, in December, 1738, about 68 years before 1806.

-58 The meaning of queues, tresses, or strands is clear, but I am not sure of the word; perhaps it should be quoifes (for coifs or coiffures).
+&lt;sup>58 The meaning of queues, tresses, or strands is clear, but I am not sure of the word; perhaps it should be quoifes (for coifs or coiffures).